MonashProteomics/MaSpeQC/README.md

 <a href="https://github.com/MonashProteomics/MaSpecQC/archive/refs/tags/v1.0.1.tar.gz">MaSpeQC Tar Download</a>

-Then add the following software into the _Software_ directory in the main directory.
+Then add the following software into a directory named _Software_ in the main directory.

 - __Proteowizard:__ https://proteowizard.sourceforge.io/doc_users.html
 	- Follow the download instructions for Linux or MacOS